radiant64/mintpl/README.md

   - `!`
     Nop generator.
 Does nothing with its argument string.
 Can be used for comments.
+  - `has_prop`
+    Returns `#t` if the property named by the argument string exists, or `#f` if it doesn't.
+  - `escape`
+    Outputs its string argument with all spaces escaped by backslash.
+  - `macro`
+    Syntax: `[macro>NAME PARAMLIST BODY]`
+    Defines a parameterized macro identified by `NAME`. `PARAMLIST` is a semicolon separated list of property names that will be substituted with arguments provided when expanding the macro, and `BODY` is the contents on which the substitutions will operate.
+  - `**`
+    Syntax: `[**>NAME ARGS]`
+    Expands the macro `NAME`, substituting each parameter in its parameter list with subsequent words from ARGS.
+Whitespace in arguments needs to be escaped.
   - `let`
     Syntax: `[let>VARIABLE VALUE]`
     Evaluates VARIABLE as a substitution, then sets the property named by the